ExpiringFrog/deribingo/README.md

 ## Setup

-Replace CLIENT_ID and CLIENT_SECRET with the values you received and run both scripts.
-The console should show something like
+Replace `CLIENT_ID` and `CLIENT_SECRET` with the values you received and run both scripts.
+The console should show something like:
 ```json
 {
     "jsonrpc":"2.0",